 Christina Webber lives and works in Scotland, where she completed a First Class BA (Hons) in Photography & Film from Edinburgh Napier University in 2015.
-Christina loves pictures, words and their potential when put together; using photography as a reflective process to re-position perspective and explore shared experience.
-She is currently cultivating an intense love-hate relationship with the internet's capacity for perpetual connectivity.
+Christina loves pictures, words, and their potential when put together; using photography as a reflective process to re-position perspective and explore shared experience.

 - April 2020: Guest on podcast Photography Down the Line | In conversation with Ben Harman of Stills: Centre for Photography

 - March 14 - May 24th 2020: Scottish Portrait Awards 2019 (Kirkcudbright Galleries, Kirkcudbright) | Jack Low, Leith (from OVERWHELM) selected for exhibition

 - February 1 2020: BREAKING BOUNDS - FOUR WOMEN, FOUR PHOTOGRAPHIC JOURNEYS | Invited speaker (Glasgow Art Club, Glasgow)